fau-is/IntroCS/Copycat/README.md

 # Complete copycat.c

 ## Copycat
-Your task is simple read in a file ("original.txt") and copy its contents to another file ("copy.txt")
+Your task is simple!
+Read in a file ("original.txt") and copy its contents to another file ("copy.txt").

 For this exercise you must be familiar with the functions introduced by CS50 included in FILE I/O. If you are unsure where to start have a look at the functions included in the